ritvikindupuri/CloudStrike-AI/README.md

 3.  **Engagement Analysis (`analyzeInteraction`):** To test the countermeasure, this "Purple Team" agent simulates a head-to-head battle between the attack script and the defense script.
 It produces a detailed interaction log, an effectiveness score, and even suggests an *improved* version of the defense script based on the outcome.

 4.  **Response Planning (`generateResponsePlan`):** When a user needs help with a specific security event, this agent acts as a "SOC Analyst" playbook generator, creating clear, actionable steps for remediation.

+The key to NetGuard AI is that it doesn't use static mock data.
+Instead, it generates a complete, dynamic scenario in real-time.
+The `modelAttackScenario` flow is the central hub; it takes a single input (the script) and orchestrates the creation of an entire interconnected dataset.
+It doesn't just list events; it ensures that a specific command in the script logically leads to a specific security event, which in turn changes the status of a specific cloud resource, all while influencing the dashboard metrics.
+This chain of AI-driven reasoning is what connects all the pieces and creates a unique, believable story for every analysis you run.

 This multi-agent approach allows NetGuard AI to go beyond simple analysis and create a truly dynamic and interactive learning environment.